Telok Blangah House put up for collective sale at $98m

-This comes after more than 80 per cent of owners by share value and strata area approved the collective sales agreement (CSA) early last month, marketing agent SRI Capital Market said.
+This comes after more than 80 per cent of its owners by share value and strata area approved the collective sale agreement (CSA) early last month, marketing agent SRI Capital Market said.

-The guide price works out to a land rate of about $1,887 per sq ft per plot ratio, with potentially minimal or no development charge payable.
+The guide price works out to a land rate of about $1,887 per sq ft per plot ratio (psf ppr), with potentially minimal or no development charge payable.

-The 9-storey project in Telok Blangah Road comprises 33 commercial units and 10 apartments.
+The nine-storey project in Telok Blangah Road comprises 33 commercial units and 10 apartments.

 Each commercial unit owner stands to get between $400,000 and $4.7 million, while each apartment owner stands to get between $3.6 million and $9 million, SRI managing partner Low Choon Sin told The Straits Times.